Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-lvm-on-luks.markdown

 dm-mod
 ```

+If you're running 64-bit system, first line is not needed — it would only
-(I'm not really sure about the last one — some guides I've read omitted them,
+produce "module not found" errors each time you boot.
+(I'm not really sure
+about the last one — some guides I've read omitted them, and I didn't
-and I didn't experiment myself.)
+experiment myself.)

 Now let's edit `/etc/fstab` so system knows where to find root and other
 partitions: